zenorogue/hyperrogue/README.md

 You can aim for the Orb of Yendor, or you can simply aim for as high score as possible.
 My best so far is $175 but it should be beatable (I mean, I have won fairly only once, and that was my end score in the winning game).

 ## Technical information ##

-The HyperRogue package includes a Windows executable, documentation, and C++ source which has been tested under Linux (you need SDL, SDL_ttf, and SDL_gfx).
-You should be able to compile on Ubuntu (or similar) with something like this:
+You should be able to compile on Ubuntu (or similar) with something like this (you need SDL, SDL_ttf, and SDL_gfx):

 ```
 sudo apt-get install gcc libsdl1.2-dev libsdl-ttf2.0-dev libsdl-gfx1.2-dev